 WAN emulators also let you specify packet loss.
 While this is not a major issue in most of the world, if it is for your environment, be sure to plug in an appropriate value.
 Excessive packet loss can cause sessions to slow down and even reset.
 This can have a significant negative effect on user response time.

 When reviewing your benchmark results, a WAN optimization platform that provides significant improvements to response time in your lab is most likely to do the same in your production environment (provided that your test environment is a good representation of your production environment.)
 If, on the other hand, the benchmarked solutions differ only by relatively small amounts (~10% or 20%), your test environment could account for the difference and more analysis or retesting is required before making a product choice.

 In the third and last article in this series, we'll cover the steps needed to properly configure your WAN optimization platform to best meet your needs.

-Next: How to use scripting tools to configure your WAN optimizer for your needs
+Read on to part three in this series: How to use scripting tools to configure your WAN optimizer for your needs.

 Dig deeper on Network Design